meilisearch/meilisearch-dotnet/README.md

 <hr>

-**meilisearch** provides and maintains many **SDKs and Integration tools** like this one.
+**Meilisearch** provides and maintains many **SDKs and Integration tools** like this one.
 We want to provide everyone with an **amazing search experience for any kind of project**.
 If you want to contribute, make suggestions, or just know what's going on right now, visit us in the [integration-guides](https://github.com/meilisearch/integration-guides) repository.